Naram-Sin

 Advertisement

 The legends and stories all depict Naram-Sin as a supremely confident ruler, proud and arrogant.
-He is the first Mesopotamian ruler to have deified himself while he reigned and to have signed official documents with the seal of a god - the god of Akkad - himself.
-His reign marked the height of the Sargonic Dynasty and, after his death, the empire began to fall apart.
+He is the first Mesopotamian ruler to have deified himself while he reigned and to have signed official documents with the seal of a god – the god of Akkad – himself; thereby claiming the status of god-king.
+His reign marked the height of the Sargonic dynasty, and after his death, the empire began to fall apart.

 Remove Ads